Stetson University main gate

 Header of Sample Bill

-The top of the bill will always have your SUID number, your name and the amount that is due.
-That way, you know right up front how much you owe Stetson.
+The top of the bill will always have your Stetson University ID number, your name and the total amount due.
+That way, you know the amount due to Stetson right up front.

 2. Charges, Credits, Anticipated Credits and Late fees